-To help you discern the difference between dependence and addiction and how they work together to wreak havoc on your life, Dr. Daniel Headrick and the team here at Tres Vistas Recovery present the following discussion.
+To help you discern the difference between dependence and addiction and how they work together to wreak havoc on your life, our team here at Tres Vistas Recovery presents the following discussion.

 For people who have a substance use disorder, two components are evident:

 This aspect of a substance use disorder describes the physical reliance that your body has developed toward your substance of choice, which is what creates the withdrawal symptoms when you try and quit.
 Dependence may also cause you to use more of your drug of choice as your body builds up a tolerance.

 When you do try and quit, you may be met with withdrawal symptoms that can range from shakes and tremors to more serious grand mal seizures, depending upon what you’re trying to withdraw from.

 Making matters slightly more complicated, we’ve just described physical dependence, which doesn’t take into account mental dependence.
 You may have certain triggers that elicit a physical response in your body, and the only way to quell the response is through using.
 For example, certain situations or people may raise your anxiety levels, and you’ve come to rely on drugs or alcohol to lower your anxiety.

 The other side to the substance use disorder equation is addiction, which is the term we use to describe the behavioral changes that occur due to biochemical changes in your brain.